JamesMcMahon/spring-boot-demo-modulith/README.md

 # Spring Modulith Demo

-This project is a minimal, self-contained example of using Spring Modulith to evolve a classic monolithic application into a modular monolith; a design that can later be split into microservices.
+This project is a minimal, self-contained example of using Spring Modulith to evolve a monolithic application into a modular monolith; a design that can later be split into microservices.

 *This README is evolving alongside the code, so if you are looking at an older commit, you may not see the complete